{{ instruction.lead }}

 Pair gap

-The distance between the two keyed items for one trait after scoring.
+The absolute difference between the two keyed scores that form one trait mean.